turingH/aera-v3-audit/cheat_list.md

 ### Fee Calculation
 19. () `DelayedFeeCalculator` records snapshots; fees accrue after the dispute period.
 20. () TVL and performance fees use time-weighted averages and monotonic highest profit tracking.
-21. () Pausing mechanisms and price tolerance checks protect against manipulation.
+21. () Pausing halts price updates but fee claims remain allowed. `previewFees` simply reads accrued amounts, and `claimFees` is restricted to the fee recipient.

 ### Rounding & Numeraire
 22. () Deposits and redemptions use floor rounding; mint calculations use ceiling rounding when required.